junwang-zingbox/xng-breadcrumb/README.md

-# This package is folked from https://www.npmjs.com/package/xng-breadcrumb
+# This package is forked from https://www.npmjs.com/package/xng-breadcrumb

 > Adding 2 configures: